grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 To add an annotation, complete the following steps:

 1. Click **Edit** in the top-right corner of the dashboard.
 1. Click the panel to which you're adding the annotation.

    A context menu will appear.

 1. In the context menu, click **Add annotation**.
    ![Add annotation context menu](/static/img/docs/time-series-panel/time-series-annotations-context-menu.png)
 1. Add an annotation description and tags (optional).
 1. Click **Save dashboard**.
 1. Click **Exit edit**.

-Alternatively, to add an annotation, press Ctrl/Cmd and click the panel, and the **Add annotation** popover will appear.
+Alternatively, to add an annotation, press Ctrl/Cmd and click the panel, and the **Add annotation** context menu will appear.

 ### Add a region annotation